rabbitmq/rabbitmq-website/docs/oauth2-examples-keycloak.md

 ## Start RabbitMQ

-Run the command below to start RabbitMQ configured with the **KeyCloak** server we started in the previous section:
+Run the command below to start RabbitMQ configured with the **Keycloak** server we started in the previous section:
 ```bash
 export MODE=keycloak
 make start-rabbitmq